The Thing About Harry: Production

 The movie was first sold by executive producers Greg Gugliotta and F.J.
 Denny to Freeform.
 The script was finalized in July 2019 and the production commenced in November the same year.
 Paige has stated that one of his goals in writing the movie was to make it reflective of the fact that young LGBT people conceptualize and label their sexual identities in more diverse ways than past generations; for instance Harry is pansexual, rather than gay or bisexual, because "the odds that two young, queer men under 25 both identify as gay feels slim to me in this generation."

 Paige did not originally plan to appear in the film as Casey, but decided to play the role after being convinced that because 2020 marks 20 years since the premiere of Queer as Folk, there would be symbolic value in having the film contain a small tribute to his own performance as Emmett Honeycutt in that series.

 The movie was shot in Chicago.

 Reception

 The film received positive reviews for its classic execution of the rom-com genre with gay romantic interests, bringing the much needed normalization of queer relationships while not robbing it of its uniqueness.
 Jasmine Blu of TV Fanatic praised that the film "stuck to the classic rom-com formula, while still being thoughtful and aware enough not to swap out a hetero couple for a queer one and leave the entire film devoid of the LGBTQ perspective and culture."
 Alex Reif praised the film for the chemistry exhibited by the main characters and the relatable tertiary characters.
 Amari Allah concludes that the film presents positive representation of pansexuality while avoiding the common trauma theme in LGBT films, but noted its lack of diversity in casting.

+The film's premiere drew 181,000 viewers.